AaronKoppel/Sustainable-IT-Procurement-Lexicon/README.md

 ## Endnotes

-Endnotes for the **By Term** sheet will be provided in a separate file contained in the ZIP file.
+Endnotes for the **By Term** sheet are provided in a separate file contained in the ZIP file.